 Integrate calming ingredients into your diet

-Family gatherings and crowded shopping malls can be a recipe for stress.
-Instead of succumbing to the dessert tray, incorporating certain nutrient-rich foods into your diet can help combat the frazzle.
+Constantly updating feeds and the 24-hour news cycle can be a major source of stress.
+Instead of succumbing to over-processed snacks, incorporating certain nutrient-rich foods into your diet can help combat the frazzle.

 For example, B vitamins such as folate and B-12 can help support energy production and impact mood, says Emily Navarro, RDN, senior manager of health and wellness at Freshly.
 Whole grains, eggs, and beans are all great sources.